 The second is oral antifungal medications, which for many years have been your only other option.
 These are delivered through your blood stream and are a bit more effective than topical treatments, but come with undesired side effects like nausea and the risk of liver damage.
 You need to have tests periodically while on these medications to make sure liver function hasn’t been impaired.

 A Third and Better Way

 In the last few years, Dr. Robert Parker has pioneered the use of laser treatment for fungal toenails in the Houston area.
 Our office was one of the first to use this new technology to eliminate the fungus under the nail where it grows.
 Each new laser is an improvement on the ones before.
 We are currently using the FDA cleared Fotona laser with great results in 80 to 85% of our patients.

 This therapy involves focusing intense light beams right on the fungus.
 Its cells are vaporized and destroyed without damage to the healthy tissue around them.
 The procedure is quick, painless, has no known side effects, and is done right in our office.
-We can usually see great improvement with only two treatments, although stubborn cases may require a combination of laser combined with short term oral antifungals for complete eradication.
+We can usually see great improvement with only one to three treatments, although stubborn cases may require a combination of laser combined with short term oral antifungals for complete eradication.